Robin Michael Young Robin Michael Young

 Ethics live in the details of how care is held.

 At The Modern Insight, psychotherapy sessions take place on a HIPAA-secure platform.
 Communication stays contained.
 There is no texting, no unseen third parties shaping what happens here.
-The work is held privately, deliberately, and without audience.
+The work is held privately, discreetly, and without audience.

 This boundary exists because the landscape has changed.
 In recent years, large teletherapy platforms have disclosed or monetized sensitive mental health data at scale.
 Regulatory action and investigative reporting have made visible what was once opaque: care routed through systems built for speed often carries costs that are paid quietly, later, by the people who trusted them.